TEB2023/sql-data-warehouse-project/README.md

 ## 🌟 About Me
 Hey there!👋🏾
-I’m Teliah Yashariym, your Detective Data Tech nerd 🕵🏽‍♀️🤓 I'm a Business Intelligence Consultant and Developer passionate about turning raw data into meaningful business insights.
-What sets me apart is my ability to bridge the gap between data and business.
-I don’t just analyse data, I help organisations understand it, communicate it effectively and use it to drive smarter decisions.
+I’m Teliah Yashariym, your Detective Data Tech nerd 🕵🏽‍♀️🤓 I'm a Analytics Engineer & Power BI Consultant passionate about turning raw data into meaningful business insights.
+What sets me apart is that I don't just build reports I engineer the clean, governed data that makes those reports trustworthy.
+I bridge the gap between raw data and business intelligence, owning the full stack from ingestion to insight.